What Are My Rights When A Flight Is Cancelled?

 Can I make a claim on a flight delay?

-transfertravel.com provides you with the opportunity to list your unwanted flight tickets for free to a marketplace of buyers looking to purchase last minute deals.
+TransferTravel.com provides you with the opportunity to list your unwanted flight tickets for free to a marketplace of buyers looking to purchase last minute deals.

-The peer to peer platform, allows users to sign in through social sites such as Facebook which instantly verifies profiles and puts a face to a name.
+We allow users to sign in through social sites such as Facebook which instantly verifies profiles and puts a face to a name.
 The instant messaging tool allows buyers and sellers to connect and communicate, building a community of trustworthy people that can help others put a use to unwanted plans and turn these cancellations in opportunities for those looking to buy.